btholt/complete-intro-to-react-v9/lessons/03-tools/C-linting.md

 ---
 title: ESLint
 description: >-
-  Learn how to set up ESLint with Prettier in your JavaScript project to enforce coding standards and automate code formatting.
-This guide includes installation instructions, configuration tips, and highlights on transitioning to ESLint's latest configuration format.
-It also touches on new tools like Biome and Oxlint for improved performance.
+  Learn how to set up and configure ESLint with Prettier for effective JavaScript code linting in your React projects, featuring tools like ESLint's JS config and globals package, under the guidance of seasoned developer Brian Holt.
 keywords:
-  - ESLint setup
+  - ESLint
-  - Prettier integration
+  - Prettier
-  - JavaScript linting
+  - JavaScript
-  - coding standards
+  - react
-  - Biome Oxlint
+  - Brian Holt
 ---

 On top of Prettier which takes of all the formatting, you may want to enforce some code styles which pertain more to usage: for example you may want to force people to never use `with` which is valid JS but ill advised to use.
 [ESLint][eslint] comes into play here.
 It will lint for this problems.